Get a Valuation

 Documentations

-There are some legal checks that will have to be carried out, in particular, verifying that you have the Right to Rent.
+Some legal checks will have to be carried out, in particular, verifying that you have the Right to Rent.
 This means proving you are over 18 years old and a legal UK resident.
-To do this most people usually supply their passport, which the agent or landlord then copy and keep on record during the tenancy.
+To do this, most people usually supply their passports, which the agent or landlord then copies and keeps on record during the tenancy.

 A credit check is carried out to get a better idea of your financial status, along with an employer check to verify your salary and employment status.